Regenerative-Farming-Ecosystem-Event_8.jpg

 The Bushcamp is brought to you from the team behind The Bull in Charlbury and The Pelican in Notting Hill, a nomadic English safari experience shaped by fire, landscape and seasonality.

-Celebrate the Summer Solstice with a unique gathering of farmers, landowners, policymakers, scientists, retailers, hospitality and sustainability leaders at Ark Summit 2026 - a day of inspiring keynotes, dynamic discussions, and hands-on outdoor workshops dedicated to regenerative and organic farming, agroecology nature restoration, nature-based solutions and landscape recovery.
+Celebrate the Summer Solstice with a unique gathering of farmers, landowners, policymakers, scientists, retailers, hospitality and sustainability leaders at Ark Summit 2026 - a day of inspiring keynotes, dynamic discussions, and hands-on outdoor workshops dedicated to regenerative and organic farming, agroecology, nature restoration, nature-based solutions and landscape recovery.

 • Engaging debates on the future of sustainable food, nature friendly farming and biodiversity